 I asked him if the place still existed today or not – "Let's go and see for yourself how the business is doing today," he said.

-We walked down a few blocks from his current house and there it was.
+We walked down a few blocks from his current house, and there it was.
 I was holding the 1958 picture in my hands and could not believe my eyes.
-The small cafeteria his father cherished so much and where he had so many good times helping out as a kid was destroyed.

 See it for yourself!
-This was not a Transnational American company or a multi million dollar business; this was a simple neighborhood store privately owned by a hardworking man.
+My uncle's business was not a Transnational American company or a multi-million dollar business; this was a simple neighborhood store privately owned by a hardworking man.

-Today, more than 50 years later, the Cuban government is trying to promote small businesses, but those businesses existed before and were destroyed; just as this example shows, many other small business owners had the same unpleasant experience.
-The country does not need any magical solution, just let people dream and work to make their dreams come true.
+Today, more than 60 years later, the Cuban government is trying to promote small businesses, but those businesses existed before; just as this example shows, many other small business owners had the same unpleasant experience.
+Cuba does not need any magical solution.
+Just let people dream and work to make their dreams come true.